lubuntu-team/manual/CONTRIBUTING.md

 .. image:: foobar.png

 ```
 Also add both the screenshot and the modified restructured text file and commit both.
+If a program has been updated simply save a new screenshot overwriting the file to update the screenshot.

 Then run `make clean && make html && make latexpdf` in the root of the manual directory and it should build successfully with zero warnings!
 (Might take several trials to get `make latexpdf` without any errors.)